Horse riding establishment licence

 Inspection

 The council may inspect your premises and horses before giving you a licence, and any time after your licence is granted.
-If the inspector finds that any of your horses need veterinary attention, you must provide a certificate to show they are fit again before returning them to work.
+If the inspector finds that your horses need veterinary attention, you must provide a certificate of fitness before they can return to work.

 You can be fined up to £5000 or imprisoned for up to 3 months, or both, if you run a riding establishment without a licence.